STATEMENT OF VALUES AND

 Available publicly on our school’s website

-Made available in hard copy from school administration upon request
+· Made available in hard copy from the office upon request.

 POLICY REVIEW AND APPROVAL